DigitalPublishingToolkit/TOD18-Geoblocking/md/14LiChina.md

 when China just began its economic reform, the post-80s generation came of age amidst the skyrocket boom in both economy and popular media.
-They are the first generation to witness the spread of television, computers, and the Internet in Chinese households, and thus became the first group of avid media consumers in China.
+They are the first generation to witness the spread of television, computers, and the internet in Chinese households, and thus became the first group of avid media consumers in China.
 Growing up in the age of globalization, this generation is also decidedly cosmopolitan.
 Their increasing desire for global media is the major force that drives the